tuhinbasu/BeanTrack-Coffee-Sales-Insights-Dashboard/README.md

 2. Merged the necessary columns from the Customers and Products datasets into the Orders dataset for a unified view.</br>
 3. Utilized XLOOKUP, IFS, and INDEX-MATCH functions to efficiently retrieve and map data across tables.</br>
 3. Transformed the final dataset into a dynamic table, ensuring automatic updates in the dashboard with any new data additions.</br>
-5. Removed duplicates, replaced NaN values with empty strings, and standardized sales values by converting them to dollars.</br>
+5. Removed duplicates, replaced NaN values with empty strings, format date, and standardized sales values by converting them to dollars.</br>
 6. Converted dynamic tables into pivot tables to summarize and organize data effectively for dashboard development.</br>
 </p>